our family

 Trixie Ling, Founder & Executive Director (she/her)

 Jasmine Noble is a photographer and creative consultant with a post-grad in government relations and extensive experience in communications.
 Having spent half of her life growing up in the Philippines, food for her is a means to welcome people, show love, and foster community.
 She is the happiest while eating a spoonful of fresh warm rice dipped in sinigang (tamarind stew), eating with her hands, and finishing each meal with buko pandan (coconut dessert), while sharing stories with her loved ones.
-Jasmine is looking forward to being a part of a community that values storytelling, connection, and empowerment through food and culture.
+Jasmine loves being part of a community that values storytelling, connection, and empowerment through food and culture.

 Alida Oegema Thomas, Board of Directors (she/her)